 Special Measures are a series of provisions that help vulnerable and intimidated witnesses give their best evidence in court and help to relieve some of the stress associated with giving evidence.
 Special measures apply to prosecution and defence witnesses, but not to the defendant and are subject to the discretion of the court.
 For child witnesses they can include:

 The requirement for special measures should have been considered initially as part of the charging advice.

 Child witnesses under the age of 18 will automatically be eligible for special measures by virtue of section 16 of the Youth Justice and Criminal Evidence Act 1999.
-Prosecutors should refer to Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses, and guidance on using special measures' and Legal Guidance on special measures for more information.
+Prosecutors should refer to Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses and also the Legal Guidance on Special Measures including video recorded interviews, live link and pre-recorded visual examination (s28) for more information.

 Prosecutors should apply the provisions of the Criminal Procedure and Investigations Act (CPIA) 1996.
 The Disclosure Manual provides full guidance on these issues.

 There are no particular provisions that differ in respect of child witnesses.
 However, prosecutors should bear in mind the particular need to avoid delay and to ensure that disclosure issues are dealt with expeditiously, especially where third party disclosure issues are involved - for example, material held by the Social Services or by the Local Safeguarding Children Boards.